 There are several different ways you can go about selling your digital products and delivering them to customers, but one of my favorite options is to use SendOwl.
 One of the reasons I love SendOwl is because it’s very quick and easy to set up.
 If you’re just getting started with your first digital product you will definitely appreciate how easy it is to use SendOwl.

 When I started selling my first digital products I tried several different e-commerce platforms and checkouts.
 Everything I tried proved to be very complicated to set up, and I really just wanted something simple and easy.
-Eventually I came across SendOwl (it was called Digital Deliver App back then) and I loved it as soon as I tried it.
+Eventually, I came across SendOwl (it was called Digital Delivery App back then) and I loved it as soon as I tried it.